inside top of book cover

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

 49a (44) Spikelets with apex acute or tipped with a sharp point (cuspidate), not awned (Fig. 5A).
 Racemes up to 3 cm (1.25 in) long, arranged singly along the culm, widely spaced below; spikelets forming 4 regular rows. { Small to medium, annual, tufted grass; in wet areas.
-Jungle-rice [HAW - NAT] chaguan-agaga [GUM - NAT]
+Jungle-rice [HAW - NAT] [FACW] chaguan-agaga [GUM - NAT]

 Echinochloa colona (L.) Link